inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

                           style_classes=style_classes,
                           style_type='rasterStyle')

-For printing map purpose, InaSAFE need several attributes.
+For printing map purpose, |project_name| need several attributes.
 They are:

 1. map_title
 2. legend_notes
 3. legend_units
 4. legend_title

 For a better explanation, this is the snippet for the example:
 ::

         # For printing map purpose